bakame-php/http-structured-fields/docs/lists.md

 - `insert` to add elements at a given position in the list;
 - `replace` to replace an element at a given position in the list;
 - `remove` to remove elements based on their position;

+**All container classes are immutable so change will only be applied on the new instance.**

 In addition to `StructuredField` specific interfaces, both classes implements: